Chatbot Analytics: KPIs, Dashboards & Metrics Guide

 Integration bottlenecks

-- Predictive analytics for support operations: Chatbot data will fuel predictive analytics to forecast support ticket spikes, anticipate emerging issues, and proactively allocate resources for predictive CX.
+• Predictive analytics for support operations: Chatbot conversation data is being used to forecast support ticket spikes, anticipate emerging issues (e.g., a sudden increase in questions about a specific product feature), and proactively allocate resources.

 Conclusion: Putting It All Together